Novel setup for detecting short-range anisotropic corrections to gravity: Differential Torsion Pendulum and Anisotropic Torque

-where it has been assumed that the centre of mass of each pendulum fin lies in the $xy$-plane ($z=0$) and the centre of mass positions of the attractor fins are a distance $z$ below the $xy$-plane.
+Equations (\ref{eq:CoMp}) and (\ref{eq:CoMa}) assume that the centre of mass of each pendulum fin lies in the $xy$-plane ($z=0$) and the centre of mass positions of the attractor fins are a distance $z$ below the $xy$-plane.
 If the pendulum and attractor fins each have a thickness $t$ and the top of the attractor fins are a distance $d$ below the bottom of the pendulum fins, then $z=-(t+d)$.
-The angles $\theta$ and $\phi$ give the orientations of the pendulum and attractor, respectively, relative to a horizontal $x$-axis.
-The center of mass positions of the pendulum and attractor fins are a distance $r_1$ and $r_2$ from the rotation axis, respectively.
-As discussed in the main manuscript, the force on of attractor fin $j$ on pendulum fin $i$ due to Newtonian gravity is given by $\mathbf{F}_{ij}= G m_\mathrm{p}m_\mathrm{a}\hat{r}_{ij}/r_{ij}^2$, where $m_\mathrm{p}$ and $m_\mathrm{a}$ are the masses of the pendulum and attractor fins, respectively, $\mathbf{r}_{ij} = \mathbf{r}_{\mathrm{a},j} - \mathbf{r}_{\mathrm{p},i}$, and $\hat{r}_{ij}$ is a unit vector in the direction of $\mathbf{r}_{ij}$.
+The angles $\theta$ and $\phi$ give the orientations of the pendulum and attractor, respectively, relative to a reference $x$-axis.
+As discussed in the main manuscript, the force of patch $l$ in attractor fin $j$ on patch $k$ in pendulum fin $i$ due to Newtonian gravity is given by